department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 [Submit a question to us online](https://iris.custhelp.va.gov/app/ask)

-## When can a government headstone or marker get replaced at no cost to me?
+## Who pays for a replacement headstone or marker?

-You can get a government-issued headstone or marker replaced for free if:
+We'll replace a government-issued headstone or marker, at no cost to you, for any of these reasons:

 - Its condition has gotten worse over time
 - The inscription is no longer clearly visible
 - The inscription isn't correct
 - It was stolen or vandalized